 We also recommend that you visit your state and local public health departments’ and local school district websites and social media pages for the latest guidance in your area.

-Resources for Schools, Early Care & Education Centers, and Parents
+Resources for Advocates, Schools, Early Care & Education Centers, and Parents

 - National Association of School Psychologists: How to Talk to Children about COVID-19

 - Protecting Immigrant Families: Immigrant eligibility for public programs during COVID-19

 - Safe Routes Partnership: Open Streets, Shared Streets, Healthy Streets—Creating Mobility and Physical Activity Solutions Now and for the Future (blog)

 - Salud!
 America: Ideas for spreading kindness during the outbreak.
 Real stories from schools, companies, athletes, and every day people.

 - YMCA: on-demand workout videos to stay physically and mentally healthy.
 No membership required!

 - Georgetown University Health Policy Institute, Center for Children and Families: Provides an overview that flexibilities Medicaid and CHIP agencies have in responding to COVID-19.

 - Candid: a list of funds specifically established in the wake of coronavirus